MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/voice-routing/test-sip-trunk-configuration-settings.md

 # Test SIP trunk configuration settings in Skype for Business Server

-IP trunk configuration settings define the relationship and capabilities between a Mediation Server and the public switched telephone network (PSTN) gateway, an IP-public branch exchange (PBX), or a Session Border Controller (SBC) at the service provider.
+SIP trunk configuration settings define the relationship and capabilities between a Mediation Server and the public switched telephone network (PSTN) gateway, an IP-public branch exchange (PBX), or a Session Border Controller (SBC) at the service provider.
 These settings do such things as specify:

 - Whether media bypass should be enabled on the trunks.
 - The conditions under which real-time transport control protocol (RTCP) packets are sent.